 Memphasys' Board Function and Board Charter (Board Charter) was adopted in July 2015 and is reviewed annually.
-During the reporting period (February 2017) the Board Charter was reviewed by the Board and approved without change.
-The Board Charter is published in the Corporate Governance section of the company's website at www.memphasys.com.
+During the reporting period (February 2018) the Board Charter was reviewed by the Board and approved with minor amendments.
+The Board Charter is published in the Corporate Governance section of the Company's website at www.memphasys.com.
 The document clearly outlines the various roles and responsibilities of the Board and management including those items expressly reserved to the Board and those delegated to management.